Transferring ERC-20 tokens with Delphi

 3. You should see the MetaMask main menu.
 In the top of this window, click on Ethereum Mainnet

 4. A popup window appears.
-Click on Goerli test network (if Goerli isn’t visible, you might need to click on show/hide test networks first)
+Click on Goerli (if Goerli isn’t visible, you might need to click on show/hide test networks first)

 5. follow this link https://goerlifaucet.com